 We presented a new approach for zero-shot 4D human-object interaction synthesis that moves beyond whole-body interaction modeling by explicitly incorporating part-level affordances.
-By introducing part affordance graphs, and using them to guide video motion generation as well as 4D HOI optimization, our method enables more realistic, diverse, and generalizable interactions across a wide range of objects and scenarios, including complex multi-object and multi-person interactions.
-We hope this step towards finer-grained understanding of interactions in a zero-shot fashion will opening new possibilities in graphics and content creation, as well as in applications such as robotics and embodied AI.
+By introducing part affordance graphs, and grounding them to video motion generation and 4D HOI optimization, our method enables more realistic, diverse, and generalizable interactions across a wide range of objects and scenarios, including complex multi-object and multi-person interactions.
+We hope this step towards finer-grained understanding of interactions in a zero-shot fashion will open new possibilities in content creation as well as in applications such as robotics and embodied AI.

-\mypara{Acknowledgements.} This project is funded by the ERC Starting Grant SpatialSem (101076253), and the German Research Foundation (DFG) Grant ``Learning How to Interact with Scenes through Part-Based Understanding."
+\mypara{Acknowledgements.} This project is funded by the ERC Starting Grant SpatialSem (101076253), and the German Research Foundation (DFG) Grant ``Learning How to Interact with Scenes through Part-Based Understanding.''